oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_auto_scale_config_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple BdsAutoScaleConfig resources in Oracle Cloud Infrastructure
-- Gets information about the  autoscaling configuration.
+- Returns information about the autoscaling configurations for a cluster.
 - If *auto_scaling_configuration_id* is specified, the details of a single BdsAutoScaleConfig will be returned.